-Dad said pretty much the same thing.
-He said I’d regret it when I’m older, that I owed it to Eleanor and myself to go.
-I stormed out of his office when he insisted, but I know the conversation isn't over.
-And he’ll definitely be calling me out on my behavior because I was so confused and mad that I shoved some things off his desk on my way out.
+Dad said almost the same thing.
+He said I’d regret it later, that I owed it to Eleanor and myself to go.
+I stormed out of his office, but I know the conversation isn't over.
+Plus, he’ll definitely be calling me out on my behavior because I was so mad, I shoved some things off his desk.

 I mean, what the hell?
-When Eleanor said I only had her, I’d stupidly invented some perfect man, one who’d died doing something brave.
+When Eleanor said I only had her, I’d stupidly invented some perfect dad, one who’d died doing something brave.
 In my childish imagination, he’d wanted us— me— but had no choice.
-I didn’t once consider that he chose to ignore me.
-For seventeen years.
+I didn’t once think he'd chosen to ignore me, For seventeen years.
 What if he’d lived another forty?
-Would he have acknowledged me in that time?
+Would he have acknowledged me during that time?
 Some fucking hero!

 “Love you too, Sis,” I say out loud.

 The next morning, I tell Dad I’ll go to New York.

 “Adam, are you okay?”
 Dad rests his hand on my shoulder.
 We’re in the offices of Babcock, Atkins, and Hanes.
 All marble, glass, and expensive-looking art, it’s clear this is a law firm for rich people.

 “I’m fine,” I tell him, even though I’m not.

 “Don’t worry, Son, I’ll be right there with you,“ Dad assures me.
 I return his smile gratefully.
 No matter what I learn today, Callum Thorne is my father—my only father, one I'm proud of.